Earth Engine

 Our API is built using Google Earth Engine infrastructure.
 As such, many of the same constraints and geospatial technicalities apply.

 To upload and manage geospatial datasets, use the Asset Manager in the Code Editor which can be found on the Assets tab at the left side of the Code Editor.
-See Importing Table Data for instructions on uploading table data.
+See Importing Table Dataarrow-up-right for instructions on uploading table data.
 Your assets are initially private, but may be shared with others.

 Datasets uploaded through the Asset Manager become private assets in a folder owned by your user account.
 The space allocated to each user account for storing assets is limited by a quota.
 Quota usage is measured by the total number and the compressed size of stored assets.
 To see how much of your asset quota is in use, hover over users/username and click the data_usage icon.